 - Large liver or spleen

-These possible presentations of symptoms and a mitochondrial disease diagnosis have brought you here, where you, your family, and child will find support, both emotionally and educationally.
+These possible presentations of symptoms and a Related to the mitochondria. disease diagnosis have brought you here, where you, your family, and child will find support, both emotionally and educationally.

 As early intervention programs begin at birth, the support for your entire family through the establishment of an IFSP will be a valuable tool in aiding your family to obtain the necessary supports that you may need.
 Many other early interventions from technical access, to mobility options, and emotional support groups are offered and supported through your IFSP.

-It is very IMPORTANT to remember, that as your child reaches age 3, the IFSP will probably change status from an IFSP to an Individual Education Plan or IEP (covered underneath Part B of the Individuals with Disabilities Educational Act).
+It is very IMPORTANT to remember, that as your child reaches age 3, the IFSP will probably change status from an IFSP to an Individual Education Plan or The skills that need to be taught by an educator or related services professional so that the child's educational needs are met. (covered underneath Part B of the Individuals with Disabilities Educational Act).
 Each individual state has the option of allowing children to remain in Part C coverage with an IFSP until the age of kindergarten, at the state’s discretion.

 However, you, as the parent, also have the option to refuse continued Early Intervention Services and insist that your child be considered for an IEP at any time beyond the age of 3.
 Many parents learn early on to never release or sign off of their child’s IFSP supports until the IEP has been established and qualified.
 With the 2004 reauthorization of IDEA, Part C coverage, the IFSP must include a transition plan to be initiated before the release from Early Intervention Services.